orfeus-eu/documentation/docs/_build/html/_sources/governance.rst.txt

 The latest version of the ORFEUS Bylaws is available here: https://polybox.ethz.ch/index.php/s/ffYeMaqAaiEW6sa

-The ORFEUS GEP is availabel here: https://polybox.ethz.ch/index.php/s/7nEtHoLiz7H4CeZ
+The ORFEUS GEP is available here: https://polybox.ethz.ch/index.php/s/7nEtHoLiz7H4CeZ

 **Members of the ORFEUS Board of Directors (BoD):**